Administration and liquidation of the Rangers Football Club plc: On-field events

-It took the relaunched Rangers four years to climb through the divisions and take their place in the Scottish Premiership for the 2016–17 season.
+It took Rangers four years to climb through the divisions and take their place in the Scottish Premiership for the 2016–17 season.
 As well as winning each of the lower division titles and the 2015–16 Scottish Challenge Cup, they reached the 2016 Scottish Cup Final, losing to Hibernian.
 In their first season back in the top tier, Rangers finished in third position behind Celtic and Aberdeen and qualified for the 2017–18 UEFA Europa League; the return to European football after a five-year absence ended abruptly with a shock defeat to part-time club Progrès Niederkorn from Luxembourg in the opening round.
 Rangers improved under the management of Steven Gerrard, appointed in 2018, and in 2020–21 the club won their first league championship since their insolvency.
 It also ended a run of nine consecutive championships won by Celtic, who had hoped to set a new Scottish record by winning a tenth title in a row.
 Rangers missed out on qualification the lucrative Champions League group stages the following season, but reached the 2022 UEFA Europa League Final which would have brought an automatic Champions League place if won; however, they lost to Eintracht Frankfurt in a penalty shootout.
-The club sold two of the players who took part in the final, Anglo-Nigerians Joe Aribo and Calvin Bassey – the latter for a club record fee of around £20 million – to ease any short-term financial pressure relating to their decade of rebuilding.
+The club sold two of the players who took part in the final, Anglo-Nigerians Joe Aribo and Calvin Bassey – the latter for a club record fee of around £20 million.